ericsizemore/mimey/CONTRIBUTING.md

 ## Workflow for Pull Requests

 - Fork the repository.
-- Create your branch from `master` if you plan to implement new functionality or change existing code significantly.
+- Create your branch from `develop` if you plan to implement new functionality or change existing code significantly.
   - Create your branch from the oldest branch that is affected by the bug if you plan to fix a bug.
   - Pull requests for bug fixes must be made for the oldest branch that is [supported](https://github.com/ericsizemore/mimey/blob/develop/SECURITY.md).
 - Implement your change and add tests for it.